jjn7702/SECJ2154-OOP/Submission/sec04_23242/JAVACADAVRA/readme.md

 ## Overview of The Project <a name="overview"></a> :heavy_check_mark:

 ## Synopsis <a name="synopsis"></a> ✨
+The Sports Team Manager allows users to store data about sports management including the athletes, coach, manager, training session, sports, and events in a more organized way.
+For instance, we can view, add and remove the athlete’s details, teams, team’s member and the events of the sport and also their training.
+First of all, the system will prompt the user to insert the number that is provided in the system (1-3) which will manage the athlete, manage the team, and exit the system.
+The system will prompt the user to either want to use the existing athlete/team data or want to add a new athlete/team.
+Next the user will be given 8 options to manage the athlete and team which are to recruit an athlete into the team, remove an athlete from the team, add a training session, remove a training session, add a sports event, cancel a sports event, display team details and exit the athlete/team management menu.
+All of the options have two options inside them which are either want to use the existing data or add new data except for canceling a sports event, remove an athlete from the team, remove a training session and exit option.

 ## Objective and Scope <a name="objective"></a> 🧠